Streaming Operations, Data Governance, Monitoring

 Integration with Data Contracts

-This codifies expectations and enables automated compliance checking.
+This codifies expectations and enables automated compliance checking, with monitoring tools validating actual performance against these declared SLA targets.

 Data Products and SLAs

-When streaming data is packaged as data products—self-contained datasets with clear ownership and SLAs—streaming guarantees become product features.
+When streaming data is packaged as data products, self-contained datasets with clear ownership and SLAs, streaming guarantees become product features.
 The payment-events product promises specific latency and availability, just like an API promises response times.
+For comprehensive guidance on building data products with built-in SLA guarantees, see Building and Managing Data Products.

 This shift elevates streaming infrastructure from invisible plumbing to managed services with clear value propositions.